Spring, Summer, Autumn

 Like any of the greatest cities in the world the sheer volume of attractions in New York City make it impossible to list them here.
 But here are some of the highlights.

-But first here are a few plans to help you jump the queues and save a bit of cash visiting some of the A number of multi-attraction schemes give reduced prices and line-skipping privileges.
+But first here are a few plans for your New York holidays to help you jump the queues and save a bit of cash visiting some of the A number of multi-attraction schemes give reduced prices and line-skipping privileges.

 With an Explorer Pass you can choose seven, five or three top attractions to visit.
 You have 30 days to use the card after visiting your first attraction.
 Those attractions include Rockefeller Center Tour, a trip to the Statue of Liberty and Ellis Island, passes to the Museum of Modern Art or Metropolitan Museum of Art, an NBC Studio Tour, and much more.
 The card also gives discounts on shopping and meals at select locations.

 A New York CityPASS allows you to visit six attractions within nine days from the first use at reduced rates.
-Attractions include the Empire State Building; Metropolitan Museum of Art American Museum of Natural History, Museum of Modern Art (MoMA) and more.
+Attractions, that should be definitely visited during New York breaks, include the Empire State Building; Metropolitan Museum of Art American Museum of Natural History, Museum of Modern Art (MoMA) and more.
 Two options are available each offering different bonuses.
 Both cost US$106 for an adult and US$79 for a child or youth aged 6-17.

 The New York Pass gives you direct access to more than 50 top attractions without having to stand in line.
 Passes are available for one day (US$80 for an adult, $60 child), two days (US$130 adult, US$110 child), three days (US$140 adult, US$120 child) or seven days (US$180 adult, US$140 child).